jimcavoy/Mp2tStrm/README.md

 ### To Test
 The project has a test case.
 Run the following command:

-    ctest --test-dir ./build
+    ctest --test-dir ./build -C <Debug|Release>

-The test case duration is about 13 seconds.
+The test case duration is about 25 seconds.

 ## Usage
 Usage: __Mp2tStreamer__ \<Source MPEG-2 TS File> OPTIONS